Muadh-Adekunle-Monsuru/University-Notes/GNS 101/Part Of Speech.md

 ---
 ### Verb
 It is a word that denotes an action, occurrence or state of being.
 It is the most important part of speech.
+The verb can be a finite or non-finite verb.
+A finite verb is a verb that is tied to the subject, e.g., He goes to school.
+If the subject, ‘he’ is changed to ‘they’, for instance, the verb, ‘goes’ becomes ‘go’.
+Therefore, it is a finite verb.
+On the other hand, a non-finite verb is a verb that is not tied to the subject, e.g., Beaten by snake, he died.
+The verb, ‘beaten’ is a non-finite verb because it is not tied to any subject
 ### Auxiliary Verbs:
 Auxiliary verbs are verbs that are used together with the main verb of a sentence to express the action or state.
 They are divided into two:
 	**Primary**: